genomicsITER/Reference-Design/README.md

    $fqFile2 = $inDataDir.$sample."_2.fq";
    ```

-   Edit the broad, Queue, and reference direcotry path relative to your computer.
+Edit the Broad, Queue, and reference directory path relative to your file system.
    ```
    # Pipeline executables and its directories
    ### ENTER THE CORRECT PATH TO THE FOLLOWING 3 VARIABLES ###